qq2100803/CryptoMamba/README.md

 python3 scripts/training.py --config CONFIG_NAME
 ```
 <p align="justify" >
-Here, `CONFIG_NAME` is the name of a config file in <a href="configs/training/">the training config folder</a> without its extension.
+Here, <code>CONFIG_NAME</code> is the name of a config file in <a href="configs/training/">the training config folder</a> without its extension.
 For example, to train CryptoMamba with volume you can run the following command:
 </p>

 ```